 Risk assessment for allergens and food production

-Our advice is to perform a genuine risk assessment to establish the true likelihood of an allergen being present.
+Our advice is to perform a genuine risk assessment and targeted due diligence to establish the true likelihood of an allergen being present.
 This means evaluating the likelihood of unintentional allergen cross-contamination across the supply chain, from raw materials through to the finished product.
 Include, also the product design and development in your analysis.
 Following completion, you can then determine whether or not allergen advisory labelling is appropriate on the finished product.